nuoyakang/CASE1/README.md

 The beers and the breweries are linked by Brew id.

 The analysis of this project is a collaborative work by Meenu Ahluwalia and Nuoya Rezsonya.

 We merged the Brews and Breweries dataset to have a more readable dataset which helped us in analysing the data easily.
+The two merged files at CASE1/data/processed are
+1. BeersAndBreweries.csv - This merged dataset has missing values from the original dataset
+2. BeersAndBreweriesCleaned.csv - Excluded blank values.
+This was done to get a correct correlation of Bitterness VS Alcohol content in beer.

 We analyzed the data to help us answer questions like